alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 ![Query plan]({{ site.baseurl }}/images/query_plan.jpg)

-We found that there was an order by was introducing a cost that we could reduce.
+We found that there was an order by that was adding a cost that we could reduce.
 We had to delete `@OrderBy` annotation in one of the entities that was increasing the query time.
 This helped to reduce the time of the query to 2.8 seconds in the first execution.

 Conclusion
 --------------------------